 Cooper tossed his cigarette and the three walked in to collect their belongings.

 "How did it not cross someone's mind that we might not be allowed to enter it?"
-Cooper questioned as the sun, now fully risen, warmed them.
+Cooper questioned Nate as the sun, now fully risen, warmed them.

-    "They didn't report it properly," Nate explained.
+"They didn't report it properly."
+Nate was just as exasperated.

 “It was just a mistake somewhere down the line,” Lane offered a defense for Nate.

 “It’s bullshit!”
 Vivian was furious and added, “the building manager should have been called from the beginning, hell, someone somewhere should have told the FBI what the hell this place is.”
 Vivian stepped away, and even Cooper knew to leave her alone for a little while.

 Lane knew she was still hurting, and let her calm down for a minute before he stepped over.
 Cooper grabbed his arm, and Lane immediately shoved it off, “I know you guys are close, but I’ve been her friend a lot longer than you.”